Dove Cameron: 2022–present: Alchemical and upcoming debut album

 Cameron accepting a Kids' Choice Award in 2023.

 On February 11, 2022, Cameron released the single "Boyfriend".
-This song went viral on TikTok and entered the US Billboard Hot 100 chart at number 16 while reaching number 9 on the UK Singles Chart.
+This song went viral on TikTok and entered the US Billboard Hot 100 chart at number 16, as well as reaching number 9 on the UK Singles Chart.
 It was also certified platinum by the RIAA.
-She followed this release with "Breakfast", which the music video for went on to win an MTV Video Music Award for Best Video with a Social Message.
+In March 2022, she was a celebrity contestant and guest judge on the RuPaul's Drag Race episode "Snatch Game".
+June 2022 saw Cameron release the song "Breakfast", which the music video for went on to win an MTV Video Music Award for Best Video with a Social Message.
 On August 28, 2022, at the MTV Video Music Awards, she won the award for Best New Artist and performed at the pre-show.
-Cameron also voiced Ellen Wright, Nate's older teenage sister in the Paramount+ Nicktoon Big Nate, based on the comic strip and book series of the same name, which premiered on February 17, 2022.
+Cameron also voiced Ellen Wright, Nate's older teenage sister in the Paramount+ Nicktoon Big Nate, based on the comic strip and book series of the same name.

-Throughout the end of 2022, Cameron released a string of standalone singles including "Bad Idea", and "Girl Like Me".
+Throughout the end of 2022, Cameron released a string of standalone singles, including: "Bad Idea", and "Girl Like Me".
 On November 20, she performed at the American Music Awards and received the award for New Artist of the Year.
 In 2023, Cameron was part of a string of collaborations including: "We Go Down Together" with Khalid, "Use Me (Brutal Hearts)" with Diplo and Sturgill Simpson and "Other Boys" with Marshmello.

 Cameron announced at the 2023 MTV Video Music Awards that she would be releasing a musical project in two parts.
 The first part, titled Alchemical: Volume 1, was released on December 1, 2023.
 Despite plans to release a second volume, Cameron scrapped the idea and took a break from releasing music.
 She noted that she has focused on therapy and "digging and excavation" into her personal pain and depression, which she felt had helped her to shape her debut studio album.
 She also felt departed from the sound of Alchemical, stating that she was in a different place in her life and in a more positive environment.
 She returned to music in February 2025 with plans for her debut studio album, releasing lead single "Too Much", which was followed up by "French Girls" in May 2025.
 In June 2025, she supported Dua Lipa on the UK leg of her Radical Optimism Tour, as well as releasing "Romeo", the third song from her upcoming album.

-In September 2025, she released "Whatever You Like" about her relationship with Damiano David.
-Cameron is also set to star in the upcoming Prime Video series 56 Days.
+In September 2025, Cameron released "Whatever You Like" about her relationship with Damiano David, followed by "Hello My Old Lover" in November.
+At the beginning of 2026, Cameron returned to RuPaul's Drag Race as a guest judge; the episode saw a lip sync battle soundtracked by her song "Too Much".
+Then in February 2026, she starred in the Prime Video series 56 Days alongside Avan Jogia.
+In May, she began filming for the upcoming coming-of-age thriller film Hot Year.